ZhangLi-CS/GCP_Optimization/README.md

 ## Experiments on ImageNet-C and ImageNet-P

-You can download the test code and the dateset from  [https://github.com/hendrycks/robustness](https://github.com/hendrycks/robustness)
+The datesets and evaluation code can be downloaded from   [https://github.com/hendrycks/robustness](https://github.com/hendrycks/robustness)

 ### Result on ImageNet-C and ImageNet-P